ty13r13wis/project-1/README.md

 Disaggregation of data:
 For a selected population, discover at least two things about this group.

+Count of Prior to applying to college, did you participate in any of the following events or activities at the County College of Morris and/or with the Department of Information Technologies, if at all?
+[Women Who Dare]
+Out of all the women, only 1 answered yes to this question

 Answer two questions from your previously submitted Project 1 questions.